 First preheat the oven to 350F.
 Melt the butter in a 2-quart heavy-bottomed saucepan, over medium heat.
 Line a 10 x 15-inch jelly roll pan (with 1/2-inch sides) with parchment paper, with a bit of overhang, and grease the paper, lightly and evenly, using some of the melted butter.
 Line the pan with rows of the crackers, in a single snug layer.
 In the correct pan, you should have eight rows of five crackers.

 Get the melted butter hot, over medium heat, until it’s bubbling, then carefully whisk in the brown sugar, until homogeneous (the butter can splash until homogeneous with the sugar).
 Remove from the heat and whisk in the vanilla (make sure all the butter is completely incorporated into the sugar).
-Stir in the toasted sliced almonds, if using.
 Drizzle the caramel mixture over the crackers and use a small metal spreading spatula to disperse the caramel evenly, on top of the crackers.
+Sprinkle on the toasted almonds, if using.
 Bake the candy for 12 minutes, then let pan sit on a wire cooling rack, for 3 to 5 minutes.

 Meanwhile, melt the chocolate either in the top of a double boiler, over barely simmering water or in the microwave, on medium, for 2 minutes, stirring after each minute, until perfectly smooth.
 Pour the melted chocolate on top of the crackers and spread it out, so it covers them completely.
 Mix the chopped nuts and crushed cookies and sprinkle this over the chocolate.
 Stick the pan into the refrigerator, uncovered, for 1 hour.
 Lay a sheet of wax paper lightly on top and chill for another 1 to 2 hours.